LIKO-12/LIKO-12/Docs/tutorial/stepbystep.md

-# tuto on doing your first game in liko
+# tutorial: your first game in lua/liko-12

+from 0 to an arena shooter,
+no prerequisite necessary

 ## step 0 : draw player in sprite editor